 Here are four real-world examples of businesses that have thrived using cloud computing

-Example 1: Brookdale University Medical Center Expanded Its Healthcare Services Through Consolidation
+Example 1: How one Medical Center Expanded Its Healthcare Services Through Consolidation

-Like a majority of healthcare providers, Brookdale decided to move away from on-premises data centers and deploy an electronic health records (EHR) system to help doctors provide a better, deeper level of patient care.
+Like a majority of healthcare providers, a major medical center decided to move away from on-premises data centers and deploy an electronic health records (EHR) system to help doctors provide a better, deeper level of patient care.
 In fact, today, more than 83% of the healthcare industry is using the cloud to streamline access to patient data, decrease data storage costs, and enhance the security of sensitive patient information.

 The most immediate benefit of the cloud migration was a physical one.
 Having previously stored their data center right next to a high-volume Level 1 Trauma Center, removing the physical hardware altogether meant they could reclaim critical floor space and make room for more beds in the ER.

 Other benefits weren’t quite as obvious, but still promised to make a huge and long term impact.
-A cloud-first strategy helped Brookdale make sense of the reams of patient data that previously sat in filing cabinets.
+A cloud-first strategy helped the medical center make sense of their enterprise applications and the reams of patient data that previously sat in filing cabinets.

 Now, thanks to the cloud, they can analyze that data from a bird’s-eye-view, turning it into useful information that could lead to better, more accurate diagnoses.

-Example 2: Knape & Vogt Saves $2 Million in Costs With Reduced Resources By Moving to the Cloud
+Example 2: Knape & Vogt Saves $2 Million in Costs With Reduced Resources By Migrating to the Cloud

 For manufacturing leader Knape & Vogt, keeping their 100-year-old competitive edge sharp amid a rapidly-changing economy meant it was time to undergo some significant changes of their own.

-Known for being traditional and siloed, Knape & Vogt needed a better way to streamline operations across the entire enterprise—starting with their on-premises data center.
+Known for being traditional and siloed, Knape & Vogt needed a better way to streamline operations across the entire enterprise—starting with a data center migration to the cloud.